frankaemika/docs/source/overview.rst

     Schematic overview of the components.

-The FRANKA research interface allows a fast and direct low-level bidirectional connection to the FRANKA arm and gripper.
+The FRANKA research interface allows a fast and direct low-level bidirectional connection to the FRANKA ARM and gripper.
 It provides feedback-data and enables controlling the robot.
 By sending real-time control values you can execute a custom robot behavior:

  * Joint torque control.